battle-lab/crossmap/prerequisites.md

 #### Bowtie index
 Bowtie index files are required to align k-mers to the genome.
 You may either download prebuilt bowtie indexes from the [bowtie website](http://bowtie-bio.sourceforge.net/index.shtml) or create an index using for your genome following instructions from the bowtie wesbite.

+### Software requirements
+- Linux
+- R
+  - Please make sure the path variable includes the location for `Rscript`.
+  - Please make sure the following R packages are installed: data.table, stringr, intervals, argparser, stats,
+- bowtie v1
+  - Please make sure the path variable includes the location for `bowtie`.

-### Note
+### Notes:
-Input parsing is pretty basic, so please try to match the format with the given examples.
+- Input parsing in the program is pretty basic, so please try to match the format with the given examples.
+- The program has been tested on CentOS Linux (64 bit) using R v3.5.1 and bowtie v1.2.2.